espresso3389/vcterminal-vscode/README.md

 Currently, it supports VS2008, VS2010, VS2012, VS2013, VS2015, VS2017, and VS15 Preview.

+## Bash on Ubuntu on Windows (WSL)

+This will open `Bash on Ubuntu on Windows` on a new integrated terminal.

+NOTE: _This feature was once removed from the extension and now back again!_
+I'm now developing a new extension that launches shells of WSL Linux distributions and it will replace the feature in near future.

 ## Known Issues

 ### It cannot run on Mac